 The doctor may prescribe a concentrated supply of vitamin D as well as a calcium supplement.
 The doctor or dietitian may also suggest alternative sources of vitamin D for people who are lactose intolerant or are allergic to milk.

 People with osteomalacia may be advised to get exposure to the sun but should be careful to avoid getting sunburned.
 It is better to stay in the sun for short periods (10 to 15 minutes) each day rather than for longer periods less frequently.
-This strategy decreases the chance of skin damage from the sun.
+This strategy, in addition to the use of sunscreen, decreases the chance of skin damage from the sun.

 Some people may require braces to help realign the affected bones.
 Surgery may be necessary to realign severely deformed bones.